Information for Internship Employers

 The FIMS Co-op/Internship Office mediates initial communication between employers and students, as applicants, to ensure full understanding of the internship arrangement.
 This office will support employers and students throughout the internship (ex. job description development to final end-of-internship evaluation).Internship Timeline

-- Job postings: Starting November 15th.
+- Job postings: Starting in January (ongoing).

 - Interviews: As required.

-- Majority of placements confirmed: End of March.
+- Majority of placements confirmed: Early April.

 - Start Date: First week of May (flexible).